About our school facilities

 - Pavilion - The Pavilion is an undercover outdoor area consisting of five specialised courts that can be used for a variety of sports including basketball and netball.
 Additionally, it provides an ideal venue for school assemblies and other special purposes.

-- Sporting Oval - The football oval is shared with nearby Darwin Middle School and spectators can enjoy games in shaded surrounds.
+- Sporting Oval - The newly refurbished oval is a shared outdoor facility with nearby Darwin Middle School.

 Performing Arts centres